buckleylab/Buckley_lab_protocols/Preparing_DNA_for_Sequencing/CornellBRC_submit_sequencing.md

 # Description

 We do our sequencing at Cornell Biotechnology Resource Center.
-These instructions list details of how to fill out the submission form and submit a [prepared library](Illumina_MiSeq_library_preparation.md) for sequencing.
+These instructions list details of how to fill out the submission form and submit a prepared library for sequencing.
+See our [libary preparation protocol](Illumina_MiSeq_library_preparation.md).

 ### Illumina MiSeq sequencing submission

-NOTE: This guide assumes you are submitting a 16S V4 or ITS1 amplicon library using the Kozich barcodes.
+NOTE: This guide assumes you are submitting a 16S V4 or ITS1 amplicon library using our [Kozich barcodes](../).

 1. Place order [here](https://www.biotech.cornell.edu/core-facilities-brc/services/miseq-illumina-sequencing) using the "Submit Samples" link.
 1. Scroll to Genomics and select Illumina Sequencing